Rmohid/go-heroku/README.md

 # go-template
 ###Template web api for go cli applications

-This is a command-line application template that contains a simple key value store for internal use with a web api that supports the following:
+This is a command-line application template that contains a simple key value store for internal use with a web api (on port 7100 by default) that supports the following:

 1. Dump key values in plaintext
   * curl localhost:7100